thebeebs/Content/launch-json.md

 ---
 When hosting a node application in Azure I will often set application settings and keys in the portal using the application settings UI.

-In my app I retreive a variables using the env object e.g. <pre><code class="language-javascript">env.MICROSOFT_APP_ID</code></pre>
+In my app I retrieve a variables using the env object e.g. <pre><code class="language-javascript">env.MICROSOFT_APP_ID</code></pre>

 It's then a question on how to add these application settings to your app when debugging locally.
 My current favourite way to do this is to use the <pre>launch.json</pre> file in VS Code.
-You can configure your debugging experiance [in many ways](https://code.visualstudio.com/Docs/editor/debugging#_launchjson-attributes) using this file and easily add env settings as you can see below:
+You can configure your debugging experience  [in many ways](https://code.visualstudio.com/Docs/editor/debugging#_launchjson-attributes) using this file and easily add env settings as you can see below:

 <pre><code class="language-javascript">
 {